goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 **One-sample *t*-test**

-The final type of _t_-test involves comparing a single group mean against some known (or hypothesized) value.
+The final type of _t_-test involves comparing a single group mean against some known (or hypothetical) value.
 This value is specified using `mu`.
 For example, if we wanted to compare the entire `sleep` data set against a group that showed an average of three extra hours of sleep, we would feed this to R:

 ```r
 t.test(sleep$extra, mu = 3)